 When the impact of a vehicle-pedestrian crash is more on the side of the vehicle, the interaction might be a fender vault, which involves the walker or runner going over the fender.
 Such a collision usually ends with the individual landing behind or to the side of the vehicle.CA Laws Regarding Vehicles Driving on Sidewalks

 Drivers who violate these codes may be charged with reckless or negligent driving.
 Furthermore, they may subject themselves to legal liability in the California civil justice system due to violation of statute or simple negligence.
-Steven M. Sweat, APC has been helping the victims of pedestrian mishaps for two decades in Southern California including Los Angeles, Orange County, San Diego and the Inland Empire.
+In addition, property owners may be found liable for medical expenses and other damages but, a thorough analysis must be done on ownership and liability.
+Steven M. Sweat, Personal Injury Lawyers, APC has been helping the victims of pedestrian mishaps for two decades in Southern California including Los Angeles, Orange County, San Diego and the Inland Empire.
 Contact us to review your case if you have suffered injuries because of a driver’s recklessness or negligence:

 Toll Free 24 hour 7 days a week pedestrian injury helpline: 866-966-5240